-When it is necessary to close the College due to inclement weather, all classes, programs and other events are cancelled and offices are closed for the day and evening.
-However, designated offices, which include Campus Safety, Facilities, the Fitness Center, and the Library (on a limited basis), will provide appropriate services.
-In addition, student activities oncampus may commence if approved by a supervising employee or coach.

-Note: Should it be possible to open for evening classes and programs at 5:00 p.m., a decision will be announced by 3:30 p.m.
+When it is necessary to close the College due to inclement weather, a decision will be announced by 6:00 a.m.
+All classes, programs and other events will be cancelled and offices will be closed for the day and evening.
+However, designated offices, which include Campus Safety, Coblentz Dining, Facilities, the Fitness Center, and the Library (on a limited basis), will provide appropriate services.
+In addition, student activities on-campus may continue if approved by a supervising employee or coach.
+Should it be possible to open for evening classes and programs at 5:00 p.m., a decision will be announced by 3:00 p.m.